 Patrickswell has had a number of Catholic churches.
 The earliest known one was sited near the old Lurriga school.
 This was replaced by a more modern structure in 1847, at the height of the Great Famine.
 After Patrickswell village developed along the line of the Limerick to Rathkeale road, a church was needed closer to the centre of population.
 In 1977 the present-day building was constructed to a modern design on land donated by the McSweeney family.
-The older church is now used as a business premises.
+The older former church at Lurriga is now a business premises.

 Further information on the parish history is available in A Corner of Limerick by John Sheehan.